Australia

 A capital gain arises when a taxable capital asset is sold at a profit.
 For an individual medical practitioner, this most commonly relates to the sale of:

-• Shares held as investments
+• shares held as investments

-• Investment property, or
+• investment property, or

-• Distributions of capital gains from managed funds.
+• distributions of capital gains from managed funds.

 For example, a capital loss on shares may be offset against a capital gain made on the sale of an investment property.
-It is important to note that capital losses are not lost if not used, losses are simply carried forward until a later tax year when a capital gain arises.
+It is important to note that capital losses are not lost if not used.
+Rather, losses are simply carried forward until a later tax year when a capital gain arises.

 Superannuation

-The 2023 superannuation contribution caps are:
+The 2024 superannuation contribution caps are:

-Concessional Contribution Cap $27,500
+• Concessional Contribution Cap $27,500

-Non-Concessional Contribution Cap $110,000**
+• Non-Concessional Contribution Cap $110,000*

 *for members under 75 years of age or paid within 28-days after the month an individual turns 75